 What are the Good to Great principles that I follow and employ in my consulting and application work?

 2.)
 When working with companies and other professionals on application projects, it is of utmost importance to get the right people on the team before vision, strategy, and tactics are employed.
 The Good to Great principle of First Who, Then What is more commonly referred to as get the right people on the bus.
-Working synergistically with the right professionals, technologies, and companies helps me to more quickly find innovative solutions to the most challenging engineering problems.
+Working synergistically with the right professionals, technologies, and companies helps me to more quickly find innovative solutions to the most challenging engineering problems, especially if these collaborators follow a Good to Great mindset as well.
+This 7 High Performance Principles for Sport article discusses this concept as it relates to high performance sports science programs.

 3.)
 It is impossible to make good decisions without an honest confrontation of the brutal facts.
 To improve anything, a thorough understanding of what is currently wrong needs to be established.
 This should not be done through coercion and blame, but rather through dialogue and questions in an effort to establish a culture where the truth can be heard leading to a vision of greatness for the project.

 6.)
 Good to great organizations avoid technology fads but become pioneers in applying carefully selected technologies.
 Good to great organizations use technology as an accelerator of momentum, not as a creator of it.
-My company uses the most advanced biomechanical evaluation technologies and techniques to help individuals and organizations achieve their BEST Performance.
+My company uses the most advanced biomechanical evaluation technologies and techniques appropriate for the specific project to help individuals and organizations achieve their BEST Performance.

 7.)
 Good to great transformations look dramatic and revolutionary on the outside but are actually organic, cumulative processes when viewed from the inside.
 There is no single defining action, no grand program, no one lucky break or miracle moment.
 Rather, sustainable transformations follow a predictable path of buildup and breakthrough – like pushing on a giant, heavy flywheel.
 Most organizations follow the “doom loop” pattern.
 They try to skip by the buildup path and jump immediately to breakthrough.
 Ultimately, they are met with disappointing results and stagger back and forth, failing to maintain a consistent direction.
-My professional experience can help any organization to realize the benefits of VPD programs in helping them achieve their BEST Performance.
+My professional experience can help any organization to realize the benefits of VPD and high performance sports science programs to help them achieve their BEST Performance.